tntgamer685347/VutriumBot/README.md

 **This codebase is currently in a rough state and should be considered experimental:**

 - 🔴 **Code Quality**: The code is admittedly messy, poorly organized, and lacks proper documentation
-- 🔴 **Hook Reliability**: Many of the function hooks are unstable and don't work consistently or dont work at all
+- 🔴 **Hook Reliability**: Many of the function hooks are unstable and don't work consistently
 - 🔴 **Memory Management**: While functional, the memory reading implementation needs significant cleanup
 - 🔴 **Error Handling**: Insufficient error handling in many critical sections
 - 🔴 **Architecture**: The overall architecture could be significantly improved